Miss Universe 1999: Selection of participants

 Contestants from eighty-four countries and territories were selected to compete in the pageant.
 Five of these delegates were appointed to their titles after either being a runner-up of their national pageant, in an audition process or in an internal selection.

 Replacements

-Miss Barbados 1998, Michelle Selman did not compete for undisclosed reasons.
-Her first runner-up, Olivia Harding replaced her.
 The winner of Miss Great Britain Universe 1999, Nicki Lane, decided to give up the crown to her first runner-up Cherie Pisiani, after Lane confessed that she had a child at 14 years old.
 The winner of Binibining Pilipinas 1999, Janelle Delfin Bautista, had to resign due to citizenship issues, as she was an American citizen.
 The Binibining Pilipinas World 1999, Miriam Quiambao, assumed the Binibining Pilipinas Universe title.